Yorko/mlcourse.ai/README.md

 [Russian version](https://github.com/Yorko/mlcourse_open/wiki/About-the-course-(in-Russian))

-:exclamation: The course in English starts on Feb 5, 2018 as a series of articles (a ["Publication"](https://medium.com/open-machine-learning-course) on Medium) with assignments and Kaggle Inclass competitions.
-Fill in [this form](https://docs.google.com/forms/d/1lejiyldtlHxwwDpWiEqFmaUFUOVfkm9BMjoZurR895c) to participate.
-The course is free but you can support organizers by making a pledge on [Patreon](https://www.patreon.com/ods_mlcourse) :exclamation:
+:exclamation: The course in English started on Feb.
+5, 2018 as a series of articles (a ["Publication"](https://medium.com/open-machine-learning-course) on Medium) with assignments and Kaggle Inclass competitions.
+Fill in [this form](https://docs.google.com/forms/d/1lejiyldtlHxwwDpWiEqFmaUFUOVfkm9BMjoZurR895c) to participate. :exclamation:

 ### Outline
 These are the topics of Medium articles to appear from Feb 5 to Apr 7, 2018 (every Monday).
 The articles (Medium "stories" in a ["Publication"](https://medium.com/open-machine-learning-course)) will be in English :uk:.
 The Kaggle [kernel](https://www.kaggle.com/kashnitsky/vowpal-wabbit-tutorial-blazingly-fast-learning) "Vowpal Wabbit tutorial: blazingly fast learning" can serve as a demonstration of our materials.